simranfarheen/simranfarheen.github.io/src/content/blog/arrays.md

 ---
-title: 'Pointers and 2-D Arrays'
+title: 'Pointers and 2-D Arrays in C/C++'
-description: 'A technical blog explaining pointers and 2-D Arrays in C'
+description: 'A technical blog explaining pointers and 2-D Arrays in C/C++'
 pubDate: 'Jul 10 2017'
 ---